rails/rails/guides/source/action_text_overview.md

 In addition to attachments uploaded through Active Storage, Action Text can also embed anything that can be resolved by a Signed GlobalID.

-A Global ID is an app wide URI that uniquely identifies a model instance: `gid://YourApp/Some::Model/id`.
+A Global ID is an app-wide URI that uniquely identifies a model instance: `gid://YourApp/Some::Model/id`.
 This is helpful when you need a single identifier to reference different classes of objects.

 When using this method, Action Text requires attachments to have a signed global ID (sgid).
 By default, all Active Record models in a Rails app mix-in the `GlobalID::Identification` concern, so they can be resolved by a signed global ID and are therefore `ActionText::Attachable` compatible.